nikonenkoiryna/second_js/README.md

-# first_js
+# second_js
-This is my first Javascript program.
+This is my second Javascript program.

 # Run
-1. Click on index.html
+1. Click on login.html
-2. .
-Click on "Click me" button and see beautiful change of text in black div box.
+2. Interact with page and have fun! :)